Increasing use of Mobile Money in Low-income Areas

 The implementation of mobile money in developing countries is aimed at having the highest positive impact on the livelihoods of the poor.
 It is therefore important to identify some factors which may hinder the successful use of mobile money, and strategize how to overcome various obstacles in different geographical areas.

 If someone does not understand a device and/or the language of its operations, then it is difficult for them to use it.
 This can be an obstacle in the success of mobile money that should be addressed with effective marketing and operational strategy, using visual and voice approaches, especially in rural areas of developing countries.

 People in developing countries may not own a mobile phone due to the cost.
 And in cases which the poor may own a mobile phone, they may still be accustomed to their established systems of cash management.
 In these scenarios, using customer-centric approaches to develop products that take people’s needs into account can help foster adaptation and adoption.

 Young adults can be quicker to try out new technical and subsequent financial services.
-Convincing young adults to adopt mobile money services and then to spread the word among their neighborhood and families can be a plausible, but still challenging, route to success.
+Convincing young adults to adopt mobile money services and then to spread the word among their neighbourhood and families can be plausible but still challenging, a route to success.

 To overcome some of these issues that may inhibit the positive impact of mobile money, PHB Development has been working with providers on identifying various solutions such as:

 - Implementing voice recognition technology and call centers to support less literate customers using mobile devices;